xpack-dev-tools/arm-none-eabi-gcc-xpack/README.md

 # arm-none-eabi-gcc-xpack
-A binary xPack ARM Embedded GCC distribution.
+A binary xPack with the ARM Embedded GCC toolchain.